Last modified on August 27, 2020

 Three midterm exams and a final comprehensive exam will be given.
 Students must take all four exams.
 Make-up exam is allowed only when reasonable excuse is presented.

 Exams and assignments carry the following maximum possible points.
 Midterm exams (15 pts. each), Final exam (30 pts.), Homework and other assignments (25 pts.).
 The total maximum possible points is 100.
+The default grading method for the Fall 2020 semester will be the normal letter grade method, and UAB is encouraging students to continue taking courses for a letter grade where possible.
 Letter grades are determined by the rule given in the table.

 |A||85 or above|